MarioLisbona/teams-bot/README.md

 - Azure OpenAI configuration
 - SharePoint integration settings
 - Server configuration
-- `.env.sample` contains a description for each environment variable needed for the application to run.
+- `.env.sample` contains a description for each environment variable needed for the application to run

 ## Docker Configuration